 A human neuron has three parts- the main body, the axon, and the dendrites.
 Though one neuron itself does not have any significance, when millions or probably billions of neurons work together, they can process a task like reading and understanding this article.

 Here you can see a simplified illustration of an artificial neuron.
-It takes inputs from some neurons i.e. x1, x2, xm, process them using some mathematical functions called activation functions and produce an output.
+It takes inputs from some neurons i.e. x1, x2, xm, processes them using some mathematical functions called activation functions and produces an output.
 ANN has much more complex structures.
 It also includes some hidden layers and other structures.

 3.Rectifier Function: It is one of the most popular activation functions.
 It provides a zero for a negative value and gradually increases to one for a positive value.
 It is widely used in the input layer nodes.

 4. Hyperbolic tangent function: It provides output for both negative and positive input values.

 When we connect a number of artificial neurons, that forms a neural network.
 Then the network can carry out some tasks like classification and regression.
 To understand the whole idea, let's take an example, assume that we need to find the price of an apartment in a particular area, where the input parameters are the area of the apartment, number of bedrooms, how far it is from the city, and the age of the apartment.
 Now let's build an ANN model that will predict the price of a particular apartment using this set of input parameters.
 We are not going into the details, but assume that in the hidden layer we are using an activation function i.e. Rectifier function that calculates the weighted input and pass a value to the output layer where we are using another activation function i.e. Sigmoid function, that upon the input from the hidden layer, calculates the probable value of that apartment.
 Here we have shown a simplified feedforward network, you may need to use more complex models for other problems.